ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 ## Healing
  Your heals are bare bones here, use Cure for tank healing or to help a party member who took extra damage.
 Use Medica as needed needed.
 ## Damage
- Help your party by doing damage when you don't need to heal.
-When your tank is grouping up a lot of mobs use your DoT spell while running with the tank.
+ During boss fights keep your Aero on the boss refreshing it when it's 2-0 seconds duration on the boss.
+Stone should be used to fill time, if you have no need to heal or do anything else you should be using Stone.
+When doing trash pulls Aero the mobs as your tank is moving to gather everything up and use Stone when they stop.
 # Levels 30-50
 ## New Abilities
 * *Cure II (level 30)*: Single target heal (GCD).